 Kate is a mother and wife who loves visiting DC.
 As a long time resident in Washington DC, Kate enjoys helping people plan their family DC trip and finding the best ways to save money with her website: www.hotelsneardcmetro.com

 When one thinks of visiting the USA, Washington DC is perhaps not on everyone’s top 5 destinations.
 With rivaling destinations like New York City, LA, Miami and Hawaii, It’s easy to push DC down the list of places to visit.
-But the Nation’s Capital is a little melting post of things to do for teenagers.
+But the Nation’s Capital is a little melting pot of things to do for teenagers.
 In fact, there are so many different activities to do in DC that it can be a little overwhelming.
 From educational to active, it can cater to everyone in the family but the trick is you need to know where to look.
-So to take advantage of everything DC has to offer, here are 15 attractions and activities your independent teen will love and find out why Washington DC with teenagers is a great family holiday destination.
+So to take advantage of everything Washington DC has to offer, here are 15 attractions and activities your independent teen will love and find out why Washington DC with teenagers is a great family holiday destination.

 Scavenger Hunt.
 Viator offers an online scavenger hunt tour for $15 that will take you to major DC sights and monuments by unravelling clues and riddles.
 With smartphones perpetually glued to their hip pockets, this is the perfect excuse for your teenager to use their devices as they test their knowledge.